eshamir3/Recipe_analzying-/README.md

 According to our univariate analysis, the majority of reviews contain a rating of 5 stars, with over 90% of ratings being given between 3-5 stars.
 Reviews rarely contained ratings of one and two.

 ## Bivariate Analysis:
-Next, in our exploratory data analysis, we preformed a bivariate analysis in order to examine the relationship between rating and number of steps.

-<iframe
-  src="steps_vs_mins.html"
-  width="800"
-  height="600"
-  frameborder="0"
-></iframe>

-## A plot showing the relationship between the average number of minutes for each unique number of steps of the recipes found in the dataset.

 <iframe
   src="minutes_vs_steps.html"